Why You Need Marketing Automation Software

 The solution to the problem is for marketing to acquire the bulk of leads using repeatable processes and only transfer qualified leads to the sales team.
 But this solution is much easier said than done.
 Fortunately, marketing applications have responded with methods and automation to tackle both the online marketing challenges and the overarching demand generation objectives.

-Marketing automation software brings precision, process, scale and analysis to lead generation campaigns.
+Marketing automation platforms such as Adobe Marketo, Oracle Eloqua and Salesforce Marketing Cloud bring precision, process, scale and analysis to lead generation campaigns.
 Or more specifically, these marketing applications track, acquire, score, nurture and transfer sales-ready leads to the sales team.
 And here’s how they do it.

 Marketing Software ROI

-There's consistency among the analyst community with regard to marketing software payback.
+There's consistency among the analyst community with regard to marketing technology payback.

 Forrester Research estimates that taken together, lead origination and lead nurturing account for 21% of the overall B2B marketing budget — the largest component of marketing spend.